kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

 - **Input:** Simulated IoT data streams mimicking CCS facility operations (CO₂ emissions, capture rates, storage conditions, etc.).
 - **Output:** Real-time metrics, actionable operational insights, and proactive alerts.
+- **Insights Generation:** You can check the insights.py file to see the code for generating the insights.
+This code file includes highly detailed comments explaining the steps taken, understandable also for non-developers.
 - **Blockchain Integration:** Sends hashed analytics data to the BC/Hashing service for verifiable storage.

 This forms the foundation for a scalable, production-ready carbon tracking and reporting system.